Japan Administered Accounts

 Japan-funded Technical Assistance: Amount and Number of Projects Approved

-So far, a total of 1,188 technical assistance projects have been approved with an additional 100 new projects added each year.
-To-date, 123 different member countries of the IMF and 13 regional organizations and training institutions have been beneficiaries of technical assistance funded by Japan.
-Countries in the Asia and Pacific region have benefited from one-third of total project approvals, while Eastern Europe and Central Asian countries and African countries have received almost a quarter each of total project commitments.
-About 40 percent of projects have focused on monetary and financial systems issues, while 28 and 16 percent have been addressing fiscal issues and macroeconomic statistics, respectively.
+So far, a total of 1,905 technical assistance projects and 11 programs have been approved through FY2011.
+In FY2010, the JSA moved to a new programmatic approach.
+To-date, 125 different member countries of the IMF and some of the14 regional organizations and training institutions have been beneficiaries of technical assistance funded by Japan.
+Countries in the Asia and Pacific region have 40 percent and African countries have 24 percent of total project commitments of total project approvals, while Eastern Europe and Central Asian countries and African countries have received almost a quarter each of total project commitments.
+About 37 percent of projects have focused on monetary and financial systems issues, while 30 and 16 percent have been addressing fiscal issues and macroeconomic statistics, respectively.
 Another 12 percent has been financing training activities undertaken by the IMF Institute.

 Regional Office for Asia and the Pacific